ErikaMalpa/Assignment-2017-3/README.md

 #### Instructions

 1. Press space to jump
-2. WASD buttons to move
+2. WASD or arrows buttons to move
 3. Use mouse to look around
 4. Press ESC to pause
+5. Shift to run